Demersal fish: Deep water

 The main diet of deep sea demersal fish is invertebrates of the deep sea benthos and carrion.
 Smell, touch and lateral line sensitivities seem to be the main sensory devices for locating these.

 Like coastal demersal fish, deep sea demersal fish can be divided into benthic fish and benthopelagic fish, where the benthic fish are negatively buoyant and benthopelagic fish are neutrally buoyant.

 The availability of plankton for food diminishes rapidly with depth.
-At 1000 m, the biomass of plankton is typically about 1 percent of that at the surface, and at 5000 m about 0.01 percent.
+At 1000 m, the biomass of plankton is typically about 1 per cent of that at the surface, and at 5000 m about 0.01 per cent.
 Given there is no sunlight, energy enters deep water zones as organic matter.
 There are three main ways this happens.
 Firstly, organic matter can move into the zone from the continental landmass, for example, through currents that carry the matter down rivers, then plume along the continental shelf and finally spill down the continental slope.
 Other matter enters as particulate matter raining down from the overhead water column in the form of marine snow, or as sinking overhead plant material such as eelgrass, or as "large particles" such as dead fish and whales sinking to the bottom.
 A third way energy can arrive is through fish, such as vertically migrating mesopelagic fishes that can enter into the demersal zone as they ascend or descend.
 The demersal fish and invertebrates consume organic matter that does arrive, break it down and recycle it.
 A consequence of these energy delivery mechanisms is that the abundance of demersal fish and invertebrates gradually decrease as the distance from continental shorelines increases.